Who are we?

 By leveraging the knowledge and expertise of the network, AKE:

-- Support learning needs of people seeking practice change for continuous quality improvement
+- Supports learning needs of people seeking practice change for continuous quality improvement

-- Stimulate, support, and share innovations in dementia care
+- Stimulates, supports and shares innovations in dementia care

 AKE facilitates knowledge exchange through:

 - Communities of Practice: Groups of people who are committed to each other to offer support, share learning, and develop new knowledge in order to advance practice on a specific topic